Receive Our Newsletter

 For news of readings, events and new titles.

-is the translator of Egyptian author Salwa Bakr's The Man from Bashmour, which was commended for the 2008 Saif Ghobash–Banipal Prize for Arabic Literary Translation.
+She is the translator of Egyptian author Salwa Bakr's The Man from Bashmour that was commended for the 2008 Saif Ghobash Banipal Prize for Arabic Literary Translation.

-Her recent translations include House of the Wolf by Ezzat el Kamhawi, Days of Ignorance by Laila Aljohani, Chaos of the Senses by Ahlem Mosteghanemi and two novels by Ibrahim Nasrallah, The Lanterns of the King of Galilee and Time of White Horses, both published by AUC Press.
+Other translations include House of el-Deeb by Ezzat el Kamhawi, Days of Ignorance by Laila Aljohani, Chaos of the Senses by Ahlem Mosteghanemi and three novels by Ibrahim Nasrallah – Gaza Weddings, The Lanterns of the King of Galilee and Time of White Horses, all published by Hoopoe Fiction (AUC Press).
 The Arabic original of Time of White Horses was shortlisted for the 2009 International Prize for Arabic Fiction.

 Over a number of years, Nancy Roberts has worked in the areas of ancient and modern Arabic literature, health care, law, current events, Christian-Muslim relations, Islamic law and Islamic thought and history.
 In 2018 she became a Banipal Contributing Editor.